PYN17/SudokuSolver/SudokuV2/src/main/README.md

 ## 🧩 How It Works

 - The frontend accepts a 9x9 board, with blank cells left empty.
+- Alternatively, user can generate their own problem with difficulty selector.
+- User input is verified on the frontend.
 - On submit, nulls are replaced with 0s and passed to the backend.
+- User input is further validate for correct starting problem on the backend.
-- The `SudokuSolver` class uses backtracking to fill valid numbers.
+- The `Solver` class uses backtracking to fill valid numbers.
 - The result is rendered back on the same page.

 ---